enginmanap/limonEngine/libs/ImGui/docs/README.md

 - Example code is in imgui_demo.cpp and particularly the ImGui::ShowDemoWindow() function.
 It covers most features of ImGui so you can read the code and call the function itself to see its output.
 - Standalone example applications using e.g. OpenGL/DirectX are provided in the examples/ folder.
 - We obviously needs better documentation!
 Consider contributing or becoming a [Patron](http://www.patreon.com/imgui) to promote this effort.
+- Your programming IDE is your friend, find the type or function declaration to find comments associated to it.

 **Which version should I get?**

 I occasionally tag [Releases](https://github.com/ocornut/imgui/releases) but it is generally safe and recommended to sync to master/latest.
 The library is fairly stable and regressions tend to be fixed fast when reported.

+You may also peak at the [Multi-Viewport](https://github.com/ocornut/imgui/issues/1542) and [Docking](https://github.com/ocornut/imgui/issues/2109) branches.
+Even though they are marked beta, several projects are using them and they are kept in sync with master regularly.

 **Who uses Dear ImGui?**

-See the [Software using dear imgui page](https://github.com/ocornut/imgui/wiki/Software-using-dear-imgui) for an (incomplete) list of games/software which are publicly known to use dear imgui.
+See the [Quotes](https://github.com/ocornut/imgui/wiki/Quotes) and [Software using dear imgui](https://github.com/ocornut/imgui/wiki/Software-using-dear-imgui) pages for an (incomplete) list of games/software which are publicly known to use dear imgui.
 Please add yours if you can!

 **Why the odd dual naming, "dear imgui" vs "ImGui"?**